klsraj/sdp-android-development-pro/GroupProject/Docs/TestPlan.md

 After each module is built, it will be passed to the main tester to test with a few input to check the functionality.
 These tests should not be so complicated, as more complex testing will be implemented in the integration part.
 And the unit test should ensure that each class work as expected so we can continuelly bulid the module.

-Intergration Tests
+Integration Tests
-Most of the intergration tests will be performed mainly by the main tester, and some of the test will be performed by the developers.
+Most of the integration tests will be performed mainly by the main tester, and some of the test will be performed by the developers.
 In the UML diagram, we have five class for our job offer app.
-The intergration test will focus on test the interaction among different modules.
+The integration test will focus on test the interaction among different modules.
 For example, it should test out the relation between job and joblist class, also the interaction between weights and ranking list.
 These tests should be more complex than unit test, but make sure that the number of class involved in each integration test is not over three.

 System Tests